-The Contract offers you the opportunity to allocate funds to Indexed Strategies for 1-year, 3-year, or 6-year Terms.
-For Indexed Strategies with 3year Terms or 6-year Terms, changes in Strategy value as a direct result of Index performance will only be measured at the start and end of a 3-year period or a 6-year period and not annually.
+The Contract offers you the opportunity to allocate funds to Indexed Strategies for 1-year or 6-year Terms.
+For Indexed Strategies with a 6-year Term, changes in Strategy value as a direct result of Index performance will only be measured at the start and end of a 6-year period and not annually.